nsrehman/Capminer/README.md

 ### Connecting to a Pool

-1. Launch Command Prompt
-2. Navigate to **capminer.exe** directory:
+1. Navigate to **capminer.exe** directory:
 ```
 cd C:\Users\CHANGE_THIS_DIRECTORY\CapMiner\build\build\CapMiner\Release
 ```
-3. Enter the following:
+2. Locate the start.bat and edit the file in notepad.
+Change the first line to have your wallet and worker name.
 ```
 kawpowminer.exe -P stratum+tcp://<wallet>.worker@rvn.cruxpool.com:9999
 ```
 Replace <wallet> with your own mining address to start earning for yourself.
 Feel free to replace "worker" to name your miner something meaningful.

-4. If successful, CapMiner will initialize and begin to run as shown:
+3. If successful, CapMiner will initialize and begin to run as shown:

 **Miner spinning up:** <br />
 <img src="images/start.png" width="750" height="400">